Kaurin/kaurin.github.io/_posts/2025-01-16-notes-on-wireguard.markdown

 I landed on this fairly obscure Python-based config generator called [wireguard-config-gen].
 There are many of them out there, especially web based.
 I just wanted a nice CLI one.

-This config generator will create configs for a mesh configuration.
-This is not what I want, but the configs are easily modified to fit my need.

 I started off by defining the `interface.yaml`.
 It looked something like this:

 ```yaml